cb125/Dynamics/bibliography.md

 quantifiers versus relations on *sets* of assignments.
 New argument that an update semantics solves content problems.

+Chierchia, Gennaro.
+1992.
+Anaphora and Dynamic Binding. *Linguistics and Philosophy* 15: 111-183.
+Prolegomena to the 1995 book.

+Chierchia, Gennaro.
+1995. *Dynamics of Meaning.
+Anaphora, Presupposition and the Theory of Grammar*.
+University of Chicago Press.
+Includes the argument that the conservativity of determiners follows from the left to right dynamics of determiners.

+Chierchia, Gennaro.
+2020.
+Origins of Weak Crossover: when Dynamic Semantics meets Event Semantics. *Natural Language Semantics* 28: 23–76.
+[Haven't seen it yet--could be interesting!]

 Cresswell, Max.
 2002.
 Static semantics for dynamic discourse. *Linguistics and Philosophy* 25.
 545--571. https://doi.org/10.1023/A:1020834910542
 Data motivating dynamic semantics "simply shows that truth-conditional